karthickrajas/karthickrajas.github.io/_posts/2024-10-19-Maximum-Likelihood-Estimate-of-Batting-averages.md

 ### Intuitive Understanding based on survival analysis

 - When a player is *not out*, you only know they’ve scored *at least* that many runs; the innings is censored.
 - The exponential model assumes constant hazard (player's probability of getting out (dismissed) at any given run scored is constant).
-This is a **reasonable assumption**
+This is a **reasonable assumption**.
 - The MLE adapts naturally by using only observed dismissals in the denominator.

 In short: the **MLE derivation** justifies the classical cricket batting average formula in a formal probabilistic framework.
 It proves that excluding *not outs* from the denominator is statistically correct because those are censored observations and contribute only to the likelihood’s exponential term.